 These forces have recently been seen in European countries such as Holland and Sweden, the statement blames; and from the region “the TPLF led group” that has been declared “Game over” for a while is dragging back Tigray from being a part of this change.
 TPLF is quivering in its “death bed” and won’t reverse this “course of history.”

-Eritrea’s statement followed Tigray regional state’s October 26 statement in which the regional government accused “the Issais regime” of “doing all it can to bring the people of Tigray, who paid tremendous sacrifices alongside the people of Eritrea during their struggle for independence, to their knees and plunge us into mutual bloodletting by scheming and conspiring with the enemies of the people of Tigray.”
-It also warned that “responsibility for any and all problems that follow” the federal government’s latest move the restructure the Ethiopian National Defense Force (ENDF).
-Which Tigray rejected and called “irresponsible… will be appropriately laid at the feet of the two individuals at the helm of their respective unitarist, personalistic dictatorship: Abiy Ahmed and Issais.”
+Eritrea’s statement was issued in the backdrop of a statement from Tigray regional state on 26 October 26 in which the regional government accused “the Isaias regime” of “doing all it can to bring the people of Tigray, who paid tremendous sacrifices alongside the people of Eritrea during their struggle for independence, to their knees and plunge us into mutual bloodletting by scheming and conspiring with the enemies of the people of Tigray.”
+It also warned that “responsibility for any and all problems that follow” the federal government’s latest move to restructure the Ethiopian National Defense Force (ENDF), Northern Command, which Tigray rejected and called “irresponsible…” will be appropriately “laid at the feet of the two individuals at the helm of their respective unitarist dictatorship: Abiy Ahmed and Issais.”